jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

          formed requests can cause excessive resource consumption on the server.
    ``2`` Similar to 0, except return a 416 error code and no response body.
    ===== ======================================================================

+.. ts:cv:: CONFIG proxy.config.http.host_sni_policy INT 2

+   This option controls how host header and SNI name mismatches are handled.
+Mismatches may result in SNI-based policies defined in :file:`sni.yaml` being avoided.
+For example, ``foo.com`` may be the fqdn value in :file:`sni.yaml` which defines that client certificates are required.
+   The user could specify ``bar.com`` as the SNI to avoid the policy requiring the client certificate but specify ``foo.com`` as the HTTP host header to still access the same object.

+   Therefore, if a host header would have triggered a SNI policy, it is possible that the user is trying to bypass a SNI policy if the host header and SNI values do not match.

+   If this setting is 0, no checking is performed.
+If this setting is 1 or 2, the host header and SNI values are compared if the host header value would have triggered a SNI policy.
+If there is a mismatch and the value is 1, a warning is generated but the transaction is allowed to proceed.
+If the value is 2 and there is a mismatch, a warning is generated and a status 403 is returned.

+   You can override this global setting on a per domain basis in the :file:`sni.yaml` file using the :ref:`host_sni_policy attribute<override-host-sni-policy>` action.

+   Currently, only the verify_client and ip_allow policies are checked for host name and SNI matching.

 Cache Control
 =============